redhat-developer/lsp4ij/docs/LSPSupport.md

 If you use another language, you will have to declare `codeInsight.parameterInfo` with your language.

-Here is an example with the [TypeScript Language Server](https://github.com/typescript-language-server/typescript-language-server) showing signature help:
+Here is an example with the [TypeScript Language Server](./user-defined-ls/typescript-language-server.md) showing signature help:

 ![textDocument/signatureHelp](./images/lsp-support/textDocument_signatureHelp.gif)

 #### Publish Diagnostics

 [textDocument/publishDiagnostics](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_publishDiagnostics) is implemented with an `externalAnnotator` extension point.
-As this extension point supports `any` language, it works out of the box.
+As this extension point supports `any` language, it works out-of-the-box.

 Here is an example with the [Qute language server](https://github.com/redhat-developer/quarkus-ls/tree/master/qute.ls) reporting errors:

 ![textDocument/publishDiagnostics](./images/lsp-support/textDocument_publishDiagnostics.png)

+#### References

+[textDocument/references](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_references) is used via [Find Usages](./UserGuide.md#find-usages) to show references.

+#### Implementation

+[textDocument/implementation](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_implementation) is used via [Find Usages](./UserGuide.md#find-usages) to show implementations.

 #### Show Message